tiandabao/KnobGarageBandStyle/README.md

 Addition
 ==========
 After completing the knob rotation, I thought, I should make use of this knob.
 So, I created curtains as normal UIImageView and changing the mid point of that UIImageView based on how much rotation is being made.
-There are some mathematical glitches, I will solved it in my future commits.
+There are some mathematical glitches, I will solve it in my future commits.

 Stamp looking image courtesy : http://www.icondeposit.com/design:79